mart1d4/my-website/README.md

 If you encounter any issues or bugs while using the website, please report them in the [Issues](https://github.com/mart1d4/my-website/issues) section of this repository.

 -   [ ] User can tab out of the contact form and open other forms at the same time
 -   [ ] Second input in contact form can't be interacted with on Firefox

 ## Roadmap

 -   Add different languages (French, German, Spanish)
-- Add close button to the tooltips

 ## License